 By Steve Blanchard - March 15, 2019

 Larry Thomason knows a thing or two about living with brain cancer.
 In 2016 doctors found seven neuroendocrine tumors in his brain and he was told he wouldn’t live longer than a year.
-After taking part of a clinical trial at Moffitt Cancer Center, he is now nearly three years cancer free and is scheduled to speak at the 2019 Regional Patient and Family Meeting focusing on brain and spinal cancers.
+After taking part of a clinical trial at Moffitt Cancer Center, he is now nearly three years cancer free.

 “I had a bout with melanoma in 2014 and after surgery, I thought I was fine,” Thomason said.
 “But after my third checkup I knew something was wrong when a team of doctors came into the room to greet me.”